 Step 1: Choose a pot that’s an appropriate size to hold a single stem from the mother plant.
 Fill it with a soilless mix of equal parts peat moss and either vermiculite or perlite.

 Step 2: Gently remove the mother plant from its container.
 Loosen the soil around the root ball to expose its bare roots.

 Step 3: Look for a healthy-looking, established stem with its own root system.
 Carefully cut away any roots connecting it to the main plant with a clean, sharp blade.

-Step 4: Plant your new stem in the pot with the soilless mix, ensuring that the roots are covered and the stem by the soil.
-Put the mother plant back into its original container, filling it out with fresh soil.
+Step 4: Plant your new stem in the pot with the soilless mix, ensuring the roots and stem are covered by soil.
+Put the mother plant back into its original container, filling it in with fresh soil.
 Water so that the soil is moist.
-Keep both the mother plant and the new plant in a warm, shady spot to recover, then care for them as usual.
+Keep both the mother plant and the new plant in a warm, shady spot to recover, and then care for them as usual.

 Overwatering parlor palms is a common problem.
 Keep soil moist—but not wet—and ensure your plant is in a pot with good drainage.
 Another common issue is placing your parlor palm in direct light, which can burn the plant.
 Do give your palm indirect sun exposure, and know that it's fine to place your palm in a low-light area.
 And, like most houseplants, parlor palms may attract mealybugs, spider mites, and other insects that may damage the growth of your plant.
 Treat infected plants by dabbing its leaves with rubbing alcohol or insecticidal soap.